SMTG-Bham/doped/docs/Tips.rst

     ranges, interstitial site pruning, ``MAGMOM`` initialisation etc.) in the context of your specific host system.

+See the :ref:`Literature <https://doped.readthedocs.io/en/latest/Tutorials.html#literature>` section on the tutorials page for recommended literature on defect calculations, in particular we strongly recommend `Guidelines for robust and reproducible point defect simulations in crystals <https://doi.org/10.26434/chemrxiv-2025-3lb5k>`__ which addresses many of the common pitfalls and best practices for defect simulations.

 Interstitials
 -------------------
 Voronoi tessellation is used by default to generate the candidate interstitial sites in ``doped``.
 We have